 In 2020, we did things a little differently.
 We took to Zoom to deliver our workshops, this time in Belfast, Cork, Dublin, Dundalk, Limerick and Waterford.
 In fact, the training was in such high demand in 2020 we even had to hold an additional one!

 Scientifically Speaking was developed as part of European Researchers' Night projects in 2019-2020 led by Trinity College Dublin (PROBE and START) and University College Cork (Cork Discovers).
 Projects were funded from the European Union’s Horizon 2020 research and innovation programme.
-In 2021 Scientifically Speaking ran as a partnership with British Council Ireland and Trinity College Dublin.
+In 2021 Scientifically Speaking ran as a partnership between British Council Ireland and Trinity College Dublin.

 About Malcolm Love